 Child wants to graduate high school early but I don't think they are mature enough yet.
 We don't have anything outlined in the parental plan for higher education however I am the primary decision maker with high school.

-I'm curious if our child attends college after graduation and then...
+I'm curious if our child attends college after...
 Read more »

 Ask your ex-spouse about college.
 Your child wasn't a party to the legal proceeding in which the order was entered, whereas your ex was.
 Your child can't be held in contempt for not obeying an order in a legal proceeding to which the child was not a party.
-Your ex is bound by the order since he or...Read more »
+Your ex is bound by the order...Read more »

 You legally became an adult on your 18th birthday.
 Child support normally stops on the child's 18th birthday or graduation from high school, whichever is later.
 There are exceptions if you're disabled or if your parent has been ordered to contribute to your higher education (college, etc.).